-12 questions couples should be able to answer about each other after a year together
+10 questions for couples to ask each other after a year together

-If you’ve been dating someone for a year, you more than likely know a lot about your boo, from their eye color to their childhood crush’s name.
-But there are some questions you should ask after a year of dating that will make sure you and your partner see eye-to-eye on the big stuff for the future.
+If you’ve been dating someone for a year, you probably know a lot about your boo, from their eye color to their childhood crush’s name.
+But there are some more personal or intimate questions for couples to ask each other after a year of dating that will make sure you and your partner see eye-to-eye on the big stuff for the future.

-Of course, it’s OK if you and your partner disagree on certain things or have slightly different values and beliefs, but you should totally ask your partner these important questions to get a sense of where they see things going and what the future might hold for your relationship.
+Of course, it’s okay if you and your partner disagree on certain things or have slightly different values and beliefs, but most people should at least ask their partner these important questions for couples to get a sense of where they see things going and what the future might hold for your relationship.

 But these are seriously crucial conversations you should have with your partner within the first year of dating, and you won’t regret knowing where he or she stands.